Hong Kong warns removing U.S. special status is a 'double-edged sword'

 Protesters see the security legislation, along with a bill to criminalise disrespect for China’s national anthem, as Beijing’s latest attempt to tighten its control of the city.

-Australia, Britain, Canada and the United States are among the nations that have condemned the proposed security legislation.
-Japan said it was “seriously concerned”.

-Britain said it would give greater visa rights to British national overseas passport holders from Hong Kong unless China suspended its plans.

-Reporting by Sarah Wu and Marius Zaharia; Writing by Michael Perry and Robert Birsel; Editing by Stephen Coates and Clarence Fernandez
+Reporting by Sarah Wu and Marius Zaharia; Additional reporting by James Pomfret, Greg Torode, Clare Jim, Sumeet Chatterjee and Anne Marie Roantree in HONG KONG, Michael Shields in Geneva; Writing by Michael Perry and Robert Birsel; Editing by Clarence Fernandez, Simon Cameron-Moore and Timothy Heritage